OssamaEls/Mental-Health-in-Tech-Survey/README.md

 # Mental-Health-in-Tech-Survey
-Survey on Mental Health in the Tech Workplace in 2014 2014 survey that measures attitudes towards mental health and frequency of mental health disorders in the tech workplace.
+Survey on Mental Health in the Tech Workplace in 2014. <br>
+2014 survey that measures attitudes towards mental health and frequency of mental health disorders in the tech workplace. <br>
 Data available here https://www.kaggle.com/osmi/mental-health-in-tech-survey